-The CFCC holds two 3-day meetings per year at the ASHA National Office, typically the third week in February and the third weekend in July, and a 1-day meeting prior to the ASHA Convention.
+The CFCC holds three 3-day meetings per year at the ASHA National Office, typically February, June/July, and October.
 Attendance at these meetings is vital.
-ASHA reimburses normal travel expenses according to ASHA Travel Policies for 2 meetings per year held in the ASHA National Office.
+ASHA reimburses normal travel expenses according to ASHA Travel Policies for meetings held in the ASHA National Office.

 Application and Appointments Process

 The CFCC Nominating Committee will prepare a slate of candidates from the applications received by the deadline, consisting of at least two individuals for each vacant position.
 The slate will be presented to the ASHA Board of Directors for final approval.
 Please download and use the CFCC Nomination Form [PDF] on the ASHA website to submit your application to serve on the CFCC.
 If you are unable to print the form from the website, please provide your contact information and we will e-mail the form to you.